The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Sample stars of cerium abundances

-We then compare in Tab.~\ref{Tab:Comp} the differences between \gspspec\ cerium abundances and those of F19 and APOGEE for three possible \flags~selections.
-We also indicate the number of stars (N$_{col}$) used for the comparison as well as the total number of selected \gspspec~stars (N$_{Ce}$) when applying the considered flags.
+We then compare in Tab.~\ref{Tab:Comp} the differences between \gspspec\ cerium abundances and those of F19, APOGEE, {and GALAH} for three possible \flags~selections.
+We also indicate the number of stars (N$_{col}$) used for the comparison, as well as the total number of selected \gspspec~stars (N$_{Ce}$) when the considered flags were applied.

-We first show in the left column this comparison by adopting stars having (i) all their \flags=0 (including those related to Ce abundances), (ii) Ce uncertainties smaller than 0.2~dex \cite[estimated from Monte-Carlo simulations, see][]{GSPspecDR3}, (iii) $vbroad \le$ 13 km/s (since deriving accurate chemical abundances can become difficult for high-rotating stars)\footnote{This value being a good compromise between keeping a high-number of stars and good-quality abundances.} and, (iv) \T~$\le$ 5400~K (tests with synthetic spectra show that Ce lines become too weak to be detected in cooler star spectra). (v) \g~$\le$3.5 (tests with synthetic spectra revealed that the Ce line becomes difficult to analyse in dwarf stars)\footnote{Nevertheless, we found a dwarf star (ID=5373254711531881728, \g~= 4.21, \T~= 4775.0 K , \meta~=-0.24 dex, \SNR~=81) which seems strongly enriched in cerium. (\CeFe$\ge$2.0 dex, 2.0 being the Ce reference grid high-border value).} We finally find 493 stars satisfying these criteria (referred as {\it Strict Selection} hereafter).
-Among them, we found only 9 and 2 stars in common with F19 and APOGEE, respectively.
+We first show this comparison in the left column by adopting stars for which (i) all their \flags=0 (including those related to Ce abundances), (ii) Ce uncertainties smaller than 0.2~dex \cite[estimated from Monte Carlo simulations; see][]{GSPspecDR3}, (iii) $vbroad \le$ 13 km/s (since deriving accurate chemical abundances can become difficult for fast-rotating stars)\footnote{This value is a good compromise between keeping a high number of stars and good-quality abundances.} , (iv) \T~$\le$ 5400~K (tests with synthetic spectra show that the Ce lines become too weak to be detected in {hotter} star spectra), and (v) \g~$\le$3.5 (tests with synthetic spectra revealed that the Ce line becomes difficult to analyse in dwarf stars)\footnote{Nevertheless, we found a dwarf star (ID=5373254711531881728, \g~= 4.21, \T~= 4775.0 K , \meta~=-0.24 dex, \SNR~=81) that appears to be strongly enriched in cerium. (\CeFe$\ge$2.0 dex, 2.0 being the Ce reference grid high-border value). {No clear sign of binarity has been found in the \Gaia\ astrometric data for this star, which, moreover, does not belong to the \Gaia\ binary catalog.
+No abundance of other heavy elements has been found in the literature for these stars either.}} .
+We finally found 493 stars that satisfied these criteria (referred to as the {\it strict selection} hereafter).
+Among them, we found only 9, 2 {and 0} stars in common with F19, APOGEE {and GALAH}, respectively.
 An excellent agreement between \CeFe\ \gspspec, F19 and APOGEE values is found.